Reon1917/car-analytics-app/README.md

 Install dependencies:

-$ npm install
+$ pnpm install

 Running Locally

 To run the app locally:
-$ npm run dev
+$ pnpm run dev
-Open your browser and go to http://localhost:3000.
+Open your browser and go to the specified link the the terminal

 Building for Production

 To create a production build:
-$ npm run build
+$ pnpm run build

-Contribution

-We welcome contributions!
-Please fork the repository, create a feature branch, and submit a pull request.
-Make sure to follow the contribution guidelines.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements

 React
 Chart.js
 Vite
-Contact